 The Gamache family have a love for the Pacific Northwest.
 It began when great grandfather Albert Gamache first settled in the Yakima Valley in 1890’s.
 That love of the land is demonstrated in the sense of stewardship that guides the day-to-day culture at Virgil Gamache Farms.

-One facet of stewardship is through organic farming.
-As a certified, organic hop farm, our best practices combine traditional organic principles including composting and planting triticale as well as more advanced principles such as using rosemary essential oils to deter pests and citrus oils to reduce weed growth.
+One facet of stewardship is through sustainable farming.
+Our best practices combine traditional organic principles including composting and planting triticale as well as more advanced principles such as using rosemary essential oils to deter pests and citrus oils to reduce weed growth.
 VGF has also implemented the novel use of drones to introduce beneficial insects to reduce pest pressure.

-Virgil Gamache Farms, Inc. makes a continued effort to improve in the areas of increasing biodiversity, enhancing good agricultural practices, and upholding food safety standards via the implementation of programs such as Global G.A.P., Salmon-Safe, & the WSDA Organic Program.
+Virgil Gamache Farms, Inc. makes a continued effort to improve in the areas of increasing biodiversity, enhancing good agricultural practices, and upholding food safety standards via the implementation of programs such as Global G.A.P., Salmon-Safe and HopTechnic’s quality assurance program.
 VGF operates with the health, safety, and welfare of both the employee & customer in mind.

 Living in the semi-arid desert of the Yakima Valley, the Gamache family understands that water is a precious resource.
 The farm has made water conservation gains by converting from rill irrigation to highly efficient drip irrigation systems.
 We have a highly motivated team of individuals who inspect the irrigation systems daily looking for wildlife or mechanical damages and monitoring water quality.
 This allows us to direct the limited water resources specifically where needed and in the right amounts.
 VGF takes care to recycle everything, from damaged hop poles, stretched trellis wires, motor oils and consumer-grade cardboard waste.
 All these practices work to uphold the conservational principles of our namesake Virgil Gamache.